benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 If you're ready to build your own personal cloud-based storage solution, let's get started!

 ### What you're gonna need (or something similar)
+- Mac computer (this is an Apple tutorial)
 - Raspberry Pi 4 with Raspbian
 - Micro SD card (ideally >4GB and FAST)
 - External hard drive (this is your actual storage, so ideally USB 3.0, >500GB and formatted as ExFAT)